swaldman/sbt-ethereum/src/main/paradox/tasks/eth/node/chain_id.md

 ### ethNodeChainId

+@@@ div { .keydesc }

 _**This task is not indended for direct use on the console**_

-Yields the currently effective [EIP-155](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-155.md) Chain ID for use by build tasks and plugins.
+Yields the currently effective [EIP-155](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-155.md) Chain ID, for use by build tasks and plugins.

 **Example:**